Hormone Therapy for Prostate Cancer (Androgen Deprivation Therapy, or ADT)Skip to the navigation

 - Low red blood cell count (anemia) and fatigue.

-- Increased risk for acute kidney injury, diabetes, and heart disease.
+- Increased risk for diabetes and heart disease.

 - Emotional ups and downs.